prabinrath/Deep-Q-Learning/README.md

 # Deep-Q-Learning
  Reinforcement Learning with PyTorch and OpenAI-Gym.
 This repository has implementation for [Deep-Q-Learning Algorithm](https://arxiv.org/abs/1312.5602) and [Dueling Double Deep-Q-Learning Algorithm](https://arxiv.org/abs/1511.06581).
 The CNNs have batch normalization layers to expedite the training process.
 With the current settings, training completes in ~4 hours for the DQN and ~3 hours for DDDQN.
 Training time is determined by the specified exploration frames.
 Maximum runtime memory requirement is ~13.5 GB for training.
-Runtime memory requirement depends on the size of experience replay buffer.
+Runtime memory requirement depends on the size of experience replay buffer. <br/>

+ `main` branch has a preliminary implementation for `Cartpole` environment.

 ![Python 3](https://img.shields.io/badge/Python-3-yellow.svg)
 ![Pytorch](https://img.shields.io/badge/Pytorch-1.13-orange.svg)